openedx/edx-django-utils/README.rst

 License
 -------

-The code in this repository is licensed under the AGPL 3.0 unless otherwise noted.
+The code in this repository is licensed under the Apache License, Version 2.0, unless otherwise noted.

 Please see ``LICENSE.txt`` for details.